gstark0/anns/README.md

 - Flask==0.12.2
 - tensorflow==1.0.1

-You can download them by running this command while being in ANNS directory:</br>
+You can download them by running this command while being in ANNS directory:

-`pip install -r requirements.txt`
+    pip install -r requirements.txt

-Then, to run the server:</br>
+Then, to run the server:

-`python server.py`</br>
+    python server.py

 That's it!
 ANNS should now be running on your machine, just open http://127.0.0.1:5000/ in your browser to start working with it.